 3. Documentation - Licenses are legal documents and therefore it is important to always keep track of them and be able to prove that licenses are paid for and up to date.
 Set yourself reminders when licenses need to be renewed.

-Thales provides software vendors and users the opportunity to license easily, legally and conveniently with our software licensing product line.
+Thales provides software vendors and users the opportunity to license easily, legally and conveniently with our licensing product line.

 Our Rights Management System (RMS) provides ultimate flexibility for your business needs both today and in the future and is easy-to-use, dynamic and scalable.